 This technique limited masonry weight and therefore allowed the addition of countless stone sculptures.

 One-hundred-and-sixteen steps connect the city hall’s 3rd floor to the clock, from where a hundred more steps lead to the pinnacle!

-A statue of a knight mounting the guard stands in front of each face of the clock; it represents Duke François de Guise, who seized Calais from the English.
+A statue of a knight mounting the guard stands in front of each face of the clock; it represents Duke François de Guise, who seized the citadel from the English.

 The spire is topped by a weather vane in the shape of a dragon.

-The belfry symbolizes also the merging of Calais and the town of Saint-Pierre-lès-Calais in 1881.
+The belfry symbolises also the merging of Calais and the town of Saint-Pierre-lès-Calais in 1881.

 While the economy of Calais is essentially linked to its fishing and passenger ports, that of Saint Pierre has traditionally been linked to the making of lace known as dentelle de Calais.